Liouvillian skin effect in a one-dimensional open many-body quantum system with generalized boundary conditions: The Model

-Before proceeding, we now discuss the effect of the system Hamiltonian part and other projected subspaces.
-As demonstrated above, the system Hamiltonian $\hat{H}_S$ should be chosen to ensure the integrability in projected subspaces.
+Before proceeding, we now discuss the effect of system Hamiltonian part and other projected subspaces.
+The system Hamiltonian $\hat{H}_S$, as demonstrate above, should be choose to ensure the integrability in projected subspaces.
 In the guidance of this principle, the integrability will be protected as long as the added Hamiltonian preserves the projected subspaces invariant and meanwhile does not destroy the dissipation part.
 It is straight to write down a generic Hamiltonian for nearest-neighbor form $\hat{H}_S=\sum_{j=1}^{L} J^{\prime} \hat{S}_{j}^{z} \hat{S}_{j+1}^{z}+h \hat{S}_{j}^{z}$.
-The coherent term $\hat{H}_{S} \otimes \hat{I}-\hat{I} \otimes \hat{H}_{S}^{\mathrm{T}}$ is diagonal in different invariant subspaces since $\hat{S}_z$ does not flip spin on each site, the whole Liouvillian superoperator maintains its integrability.
-Under such circumstances, we then ignore coherent terms because they only add a diagonal constant and have no influence on the subsequent discussion about LSE.
-For other projected subspaces ($\mathcal{\hat{P}}\neq\mathcal{\hat{P}}^{0}$), the effective Liouvillians superoperators are connected non-Hermitian XXZ chains with different parameters\cite{Essler2020}.
-Therefore, in the rest of the paper, we will only study the non-Hermitian XXZ model defined in Eq.\ref{xxz} through Eq.\ref{L_GBZ1}.
+The coherent term $\hat{H}_{S} \otimes \hat{I}-\hat{I} \otimes \hat{H}_{S}^{\mathrm{T}}$ is diagonal in different invariant subspaces since $\hat{S}_z$ dose not flip spin on each site, the whole Liouvillian superoperator maintains its integrability.
+Under such circumstance, we then ignore coherent term because it only add a diagonal constant and has no influence on the subsequent discussion about LSE.
+For other projected subspaces ($\mathcal{\hat{P}}\neq\mathcal{\hat{P}}^{0}$), the effective Liouvillians superoperators are connected non-Hermitian XXZ chains with different parameters \cite{Essler2020}.
+So in the rest of papers, we will only study the non-Hermitian XXZ model defined in Eq.\ref{xxz} through Eq.\ref{L_GBZ1}.